 This year, there is a clear anticipation for the final match-up, centering around Novak Djokovic and Carlos Alcaraz.
 With the absence of Roger Federer and Rafa Nadal from the scene, a fresh rivalry has blossomed between these two players, resulting in a series of remarkable matches.

-Novak Djokovic so far has looked unstoppable with easy wins and dominant tennis, Carlos Alcaraz on the other hand has not been tested yet but will be on court today.
+Novak Djokovic was looking unstoppable with easy wins and dominant tennis but he needed to come from 2 sets down to win in 5 against Djere, Carlos Alcaraz on the other hand has had an easy time so far but dropped a set to Dan Evans and its starting to get tougher and tougher.
 Seeds have started to fall with Khachanov, Ruud, Rune, Tsitsipas and Musetti all out of the tournament already.

 US Open odds